openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 - if the first serial character is "h": start with "02"
 - if the first serial character is "i": start with "03"
+- if the first serial character is "j": start with "04"
+- if the first serial character is "k": start with "05"

 append ":00:00:",